christopherguzmansilva93/VBA-EXCEL-Financial-Modeling-Financial-Analysis-/README.md

-# VBA-EXCEL-Financial-Modeling-Financial-Analysis-
+# VBA-EXCEL-Financial-Modeling-Financial-Analysis
 Applying theories from Accounting, Corporate Finance, Economics, Entrepreneurship, and Investments to several real-world financial modeling cases.
+Case-based modeling assignments will include Project Finance, Financial Planning and Analysis, Portfolio Construction and Portfolio Performance Analytics (process automation, reporting and decision support).
+That is to say, the course will take a practical approach to real-world business problems by integrating key technical skills.
+Large amounts of data are often used in financial modeling.
+The course integrates a finance curriculum with a tutorial in Visual Basic for Applications (VBA) – a key building block for financial analysts and others.

+VBA is an important tool used by business professionals to build financial models and improve the efficiency of business processes.
+Each case will rely on advanced Excel skills and/or Visual Basic for Applications (VBA).
+Like Excel, VBA is a critical tool of modern financial analysts and others.
+With the right VBA input, Excel can be a powerful and effective financial application for forecasting, financial planning, pricing analyses, investment strategies, performance analysis or risk-management.